Vasilisa Davankova: Partnership with Enbert

 Davankova considered a junior-level partnership with Maxim Bobrov, skating with him for three weeks, before receiving a proposal from more experienced pair skater Alexander Enbert and coach Nina Mozer.
 On 30 April 2014, Mozer announced that Davankova/Enbert had teamed up and would be coached by her in Moscow.
 Davankova said they would begin training on 12 May.
 The pair performed an exhibition a few weeks later at a charity gala in Luzhniki.
 In 2015, it was announced that Davankova had broken up with Enbert and he will skate with a new partner, Natalia Zabiiako.

 Partnership with Shibnev

 In summer 2016 it became known that Davankova had decided to switch divisions from pair skating to ice dance, and would start skating with Anton Shibnev as her partner.
 In 2017 Shibnev started skating with a new partner.

 After skating: career on YouTube

-After finishing her skating career, Davankova switched to YouTube.
-She is now one of the most popular Russian bloggers with over 1 million subscribers on YouTube and almost 300.000 followers on Instagram.
+After finishing her skating career, Davankova began posting content to YouTube.
+She is now one of the most popular Russian bloggers, with over 1 million subscribers on YouTube and almost 300,000 followers on Instagram.
 She calls herself 'the most fearless blogger of Russian YouTube'.